MicrosoftDocs/VBA-Docs/outlook/Concepts/Creating-Form-Regions/specify-the-location-of-a-form-region-in-a-custom-form.md

 The first form region will be added as a separate page of the original standard form, and will be appended by the other form regions in the order that you have specified in the corresponding **displayAfter** element.

-For example, if you want to order three separate form regions, A, B, and C, that have the internal names **FormRegionA**, **FormRegionB**, and **FormRegionC** to be displayed as separate pages in the order A, B, and C, you will specify the following in A's form region manifest XML file:
+For example, if you want to order three separate form regions, A, B, and C, that have the internal names **FormRegionA**, **FormRegionB**, and **FormRegionC** to be displayed as separate pages in the order A, B, and C, you'll specify the following in A's form region manifest XML file:

 ```vb
 <formRegionType>separate</formRegionType>
 ```

-You will specify the following in B's form region manifest XML file:
+You'll specify the following in B's form region manifest XML file:

 ```vb
 <formRegionType>separate</formRegionType>
 <displayAfter>FormRegionA</displayAfter>
 ```

-You will specify the following in C's form region manifest XML file:
+You'll specify the following in C's form region manifest XML file:

 ```vb
 <formRegionType>separate</formRegionType>